mtolly/onyx/haskell/README.md

     the Phase Shift converter in C3 CON Tools which mixes the audio down to a single file, and then just supply the Phase Shift song to Onyx.

-  * Convert to RB2 (song -> `_rb2con`)
+  * Rock Band 2 (360)

-    Converts a Rock Band 3 CON file to Rock Band 2.
+    Creates a CON file for Rock Band 2, using the following conversions:
-    RB2-ification includes the following steps:

       * removes RB3 added features like pro instruments, harmonies, bass solos, trill/tremolo, new drum animations
       * any 2-instrument unisons are made into 1-instrument OD phrases
-      * converts your VENUE to RB2 format
+      * converts VENUE to RB2 format
-      * ensures your lower difficulties have all colors used on Expert
+      * ensures lower difficulties have all colors used on Expert
       * adds (RB2 version) to the title to disambiguate when in RB3

     Then it will attempt to validate the song through Magma v1.